DataDog/heroku-buildpack-datadog/README.md

 }
 ```

 Setting the service name will vary according to your language or supported framework.
-Please reference the [Datadog Tracing Integrations] for more information.
+Please reference the [Datadog Tracing integrations] page for more information.

-For more information about services, see the [Datadog Tracing Terminology page].
+For more information about services, see the [Datadog Tracing terminology] page.

 ### Example

-An example using Ruby is available at [https://github.com/miketheman/buildpack-example-ruby].
+An example using Ruby is available at https://github.com/miketheman/buildpack-example-ruby.

 ## Todo